-A. A Board of Adjustment is hereby established and shall consist of five members, each appointed for a term of three (3) years.
-The persons appointed to the Board of Adjustment shall be residents of the Town of Camden with knowledge and experience in the area of community development who shall be appointed by the Mayor.
+- A. A Board of Adjustment is hereby established and shall consist of five members, each appointed for a term of three (3) years.
+The persons appointed to the Board of Adjustment shall have knowledge and experience in the area of community development and shall be appointed by the Mayor.
 Any member of the Board may be removed for cause by the Town Council upon written charges and after a public hearing.
-Vacancies shall be filled for the unexpired term of any member whose term becomes vacant.
+Vacancies shall be filled for the unexpired term of any member whose term becomes vacant. - B. The Board shall adopt rules for the conduct of its business, such rules to be made available to the public.
+For the conduct of any hearing a quorum shall be not less than three (3) members and an affirmative vote of three (3) members of the Board shall be required to overrule any decision, ruling or determination of the official charged with enforcement of this Ordinance or to approve any variance.

-- B. The Board shall adopt rules for the conduct of its business, such rules to be made available to the public.
-For the conduct of any hearing a quorum shall be not less than three (3) members and an affirmative vote of three (3) members of the Board shall be required to overrule any decision, ruling or determination of the official charged with enforcement of this Ordinance or to approve any variance. - C. All actions or decisions of the Board shall be taken by resolution, in which at least three (3) members must concur.
+- C. All actions or decisions of the Board shall be taken by resolution, in which at least three (3) members must concur.
 Each resolution shall contain a statement of the grounds and findings forming the basis of such action or decision, and the full test of said resolution and record of member's votes shall be incorporated into the minutes of said Board.
 No appeal requesting the same relief in regard to the same property shall be received or heard by the Board for a period of one (1) year following the date of said resolution, except that this limitation shall not affect the right of the Board to grant a rehearing as provided in the Board's Rules of Procedures. - D. Duties, Powers and Responsibilities of the Board.
-The Board shall have the following powers: - (1) To hear and decide appeals where it is alleged there is error in any order requirement, decision or determination made by an administrative official in the administrative enforcement of this Ordinance. - (2) To authorize upon appeal in specific cases such variance from the specific terms of this Ordinance as will not be contrary to the public interest, when owing to special conditions a strict application of the provisions of this Ordinance will result in peculiar and exceptional practical difficulties or exceptional and undue hardship, provided that the spirit of the Comprehensive Plan and Zoning Ordinance shall be observed, public safety and welfare secured and substantial justice done as hereinafter provided. - (3) To hear and decide applications for the interpretation of this Ordinance or the District Map where there is any uncertainty as to the location of a district boundary.
+The Board shall have the following powers: - (1) To hear and decide appeals where it is alleged there is error in any order, requirement, decision, interpretation, or determination made by an administrative official in the administrative enforcement of this Ordinance. - (2) Variances: To authorize a variance from the specific terms of this Ordinance as authorized in 22 Del.
+C. § 327(a)(3) and in accordance with § 197-92 of this chapter..